Trolls hijack Walkers' selfie campaign

 Austrian Josef Fritzl, who was discovered to have kept his daughter imprisoned in a basement for decades, also made an appearance.

-The short videos that were created using the images show Linekar, holding a placard with the offending selfie superimposed on it, celebrating the campaign.
+The short videos that were created using the images show Lineker, holding a placard with the offending selfie superimposed on it, celebrating the campaign.
 He then glances at the -- presumably blank in pre-production -- board, remarking, "nice selfie."

 It then cuts to the highlighted face superimposed in a video of fans doing a Mexican wave.

-WWE wrestler Chris Benoit, former Russian dictator Josef Stalin, as well as more benign choices such as former US Vice President Joe Biden and current UK opposition leader Jeremy Corbyn were also featured.
+Former WWE wrestler Chris Benoit, who killed himself after murdering his wife and child, former Russian dictator Josef Stalin, as well as more benign choices such as former US Vice President Joe Biden and current UK opposition leader Jeremy Corbyn were also featured.

 The fallout

-If the debacle was contained online that might have been a small saving grace. but the videos almost made it to the real world -- they were planned to have been shown on large screens in Cardiff.
+If the debacle was contained online that might have been a small saving grace, but the videos almost made it to the real world -- they were planned to have been shown on large screens in Cardiff.

 All traces of the campaign have been removed from Walkers' social media sites, replaced only with a somber statement.